-hannel companies such as VARs, consultants and MSPs are in acquisition mode.
+Channel companies such as VARs, consultants, and MSPs are in acquisition mode.
 But how should they go about integrating the firms they have purchased?

-Patrick Wiley has management of the post-merger-and-acquisition environment down to a science.
+Patrick Wiley has the management of the post-merger-and-acquisition environment down to a science.

-That’s due in no small part to the fact that Wiley, president and COO of Aldridge, a managed services, consulting and outsourcing firm, has done 11 tech acquisitions in the past few years; two so far this year alone.
-Aldridge has come up with a pretty methodical process that includes a project integration plan with more than 400 steps based on lessons learned.
+That’s due in no small part to the fact that Wiley, president and COO of Aldridge, a managed services, consulting, and outsourcing firm, has made 11 tech acquisitions in the past few years; two so far this year alone.
+As a result, Aldridge has developed a pretty systematic process that includes a project integration plan with more than 400 steps based on lessons learned.

-“We start using it about 30 days prior to close.
-About every department in my organization is involved and we start rolling through it,” said Wiley.
+“We start using it about 30 days before close.
+About every department in my organization is involved, and we start rolling through it,” said Wiley.
 “To say it’s complex is an understatement.”

-Those steps include studying what the employee benefits package at the acquired company looks like and what are the new employees’ expectations for their work schedule.
+Those steps include studying what the acquired company’s employee benefits package looks like and the new employees’ expectations for their work schedule.

 Aldridge’s approach may be unusual, but its merger and acquisition (M&A) participation certainly isn’t.
-There have been a number of M &A transactions in the channel in recent years and industry insiders say that trend is expected to continue, so it behooves companies to think about people and culture, as well as business and technology challenges, after the dust has settled.
+There have been several M & M&A transactions in the channel in recent years, and industry insiders say that trend is expected to continue, so it behooves companies to think about people and culture and business and technology challenges after the dust has settled.

-“Generally, the chief executive stays on for the transition but gets phased out later,” noted Carolyn April, senior director of industry analysis, at CompTIA.
-“But you’ve got the blending of staff, and a lot of considerations there from culture on down as to how you best integrate them.”
+“Generally, the chief executive stays on for the transition but gets phased out later,” noted Carolyn April, senior director of industry analysis at CompTIA.
+“But you’ve got the blending of staff and a lot of considerations there from the culture on down as to how you best integrate them.”

-“Most people don’t like change and if you just change everything all at once it can be very frustrating.
-You have to take that into consideration and figure out how to make it as transparent as possible” for the newly acquired employees, Fistori said.
-Because channel companies are in the services business, “employees that deal with the clients are very important.
-If you lose key people you’re going to lose key clients,” he noted.
+“Most people don’t like change, and if you change everything all at once, it can be very frustrating.
+So you have to consider that and figure out how to make it as transparent as possible” for the newly acquired employees, Fistori said in addition, because channel companies are in the services business, “employees that deal with the clients are essential.
+If you lose key people, you’re going to lose key clients,” he noted.

 Dealing with culture

-Factoring in different corporate cultures, as Aldridge has found, is another big consideration.
+Factoring in different corporate cultures, as Aldridge has found, is another significant consideration.

 Companies wouldn’t merge if executives didn’t see synergies in the first place, April added.
 “So you’d hope they would take a good look at what each company brings to the table.”

-Aldridge’s general philosophy is to change as little as possible in the first 90 days, Wiley said.
-“We do client satisfaction surveys pre-close so they look like they’re coming from the selling company … so we know what we’re getting into” and how likely those clients would be to recommend the selling company to others in need of IT services, he said.
+Wiley said that Aldridge’s general philosophy is to change as little as possible in the first 90 days.
+“We do client satisfaction surveys pre-close, so they look like they’re coming from the selling company … so we know what we’re getting into” and how likely those clients would be to recommend the selling company to others in need of IT services, he said.
 “We want to know exactly what we’re dealing with.”
 Any low-scoring items get addressed quickly, he added.

-One of the survey issues he said he’s surprised by after the purchase of a “troubled asset situation” is how often that company doesn’t get back to a client when that client is trying to spend money with it, Wiley observed.
+One of the survey issues he said he’s surprised by after purchasing a “troubled asset situation” is how often that company doesn’t get back to a client when that client is trying to spend money with it, Wiley observed.

 Newly-acquired employees are treated like any new employee at Aldridge.
 They generally take 100 percent of the technical operations staff, Wiley said.
 “We don’t necessarily do the same with general administration [staff]” because Aldridge has centralized accounting and human resources, and those functions are at capacity.
 “We’re always looking for good technical folks.
 We do a placement interview process, which looks like a skills assessment, and interviews with the leadership of the technical teams, and that’s where we determine where they fit in our organization.”